gptscript-ai/clio/README.md

 # Clio - Your friendly and safe CLI Copilot

-Clio is an AI-powered assistant designed to help you with DevOps-related tasks using CLI programs.
+Clio is an AI-powered copilot designed to help you with DevOps-related tasks using CLI programs.
 It leverages OpenAI's capabilities to provide intelligent assistance directly from your command line.

 > **Note:** Clio is designed to safely perform actions.
 It won't do anything without your confirmation first.